tatmanblue/ironbar/README.md

 ### Credentials
 The credentials project is an injectable service used by `nodes` to provide revokable credential services to `Iron Bar`.
-It also serves as an example to the community how to extend `Iron Bar` functionality.
+It also serves as a one example to the community how to extend `Iron Bar` functionality.

+### The plug-in architecture
+Iron bar is designed to be extensible through plug-ins.
+See the [plug-in doc](https://github.com/tatmanblue/ironbar/blob/master/docs/PLUGINS.md) for more details.